zexueteh/ip/docs/README.md

 [T][ ] Go to the gym
 ```
 ### 8. Finding tasks
-Users can remove tasks from the list.
+Users can search for a task based on description, deadline, start and end times.

 **Usage**
 ```